festinalent3/rpn_calculator/README.md

 ## Python3/Django calculator

 My first python project!
-A calculator using reverse polish notation to parse a postfix expression and return the result of the calculation.
+A calculator using [Reverse Polish Notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation) to parse an infix expression and return the result of the calculation.

 ## Installation